 - Examination of the employment land supply figures demonstrate that most of the employment land is in the Market Towns: the designated Principal Town and Service Centres.
 The large allocations/consents are mixed sites on designated industrial estates identified as being the in-demand areas for businesses to develop.
 The granting of planning permission for the new livestock market at Eden House Road, Old Malton, together with a new agricultural business park and agricultural business centre is a significant contribution towards achieving the supply of new employment land as set out in the Local Plan Strategy 2013. - There are a number of employment allocations which have not seen a great deal of development.
-This means there is still supply yet to be delivered, and the council will work with developers to encourage development of those sites. - Employment land continues to be granted planning permission although for this monitoring year, the amount recorded as completed appears to be lower than previous years.
-Although was also low in the last monitoring year also.
+This means there is still supply yet to be delivered, and the council will work with developers to encourage development of those sites. - There has been an increase in the number of schemes either delivered or with granted planning permission under the new Class E, which previously captured Class A1, A2, A3, B1 and certain Class D1 and D2 uses into a single Commercial Use Class.
+Changes to the Use Class system were introduced in monitoring year

-- There continues to be either none or a limited number of schemes either delivered or with granted planning permission under the new Class E, which previously captured Class A1, A2, A3, B1 and certain Class D1 and D2 uses into a single Commercial Use Class.
-Although this may be because of the now more fluidity in use class changes.
-Changes to the Use Class system were introduced in the previous monitoring year, with the creation of the new Class E replacing several key employment/town centre use classes, as mentioned above.
-Related indicators saw a slight increase in the number of schemes coming forward under Class E, but have not yet shown a great deal of change on the back of this.
+2020/21, with the creation of the new Class E replacing several key employment/town centre use classes, as mentioned above.
+Related indicators saw a slight increase in the number of schemes coming forward under Class E but have not yet shown a great deal of change on the back of this.
 With changes around permitted development, this was anticipated as the changes to the use classes order are to make it more flexible to change the use without needing planning permission.
-This is perhaps something that will be more prevalent in the monitoring years to come. - The authority is continuing to support appropriate farm and rural diversification; the majority of such schemes are through the provision of tourist accommodation through the conversion of traditional rural buildings. - Tourism accommodation has been concentrated around the provision of holiday cottages, however, there has been several touring sites granted planning permission, and a continued shift in the market from touring and static caravan sites to static holiday units/lodges continues. - It is also important to note that a number of tourist accommodation schemes have been focused in open countryside.
+This is perhaps something that will be more prevalent in the monitoring years to come.

+- The authority is continuing to support appropriate farm and rural diversification; the majority of such schemes are through the provision of tourist accommodation through the conversion of traditional rural buildings.
+Which has been a consistent trend over the last few monitoring years. - Tourism accommodation has been concentrated around the provision of holiday cottages, however, there has been several touring sites granted planning permission, and a continued shift in the market from touring and static caravan sites to static holiday units/lodges continues. - It is also important to note that a number of tourist accommodation schemes have been mainly focused in the wider open countryside.
+Especially for Caravan, holiday lodge and mixed tourism use schemes.